-Do not remove the Memory Stick media while the Memory Stick Duo/PRO Duo media indicator is turned on.
+Do not remove the Memory Stick media while the Media Access indicator light is turned on.
 If you do, you may lose data.
 Large volumes of data may take time to load, so be sure the indicator is off before removing the Memory Stick media.